ellakoa/postcard-poem/content/posts/the-curious-sea.md

   The surf stopped pounding, the waves stilled
   Over the land, the sea mist spilled.

-  Silencing footsteps as around it patrolled Quietening voices as it probed people's souls Weaving its way through doorless remains,
+  Silencing, as around it patrolled
+  Whispers, as it probed people's souls
+  Weaving its way through doorless remains,
   Leaving droplets of salt on the land's domain.